Trusted Device Authentication

 The ALLOW state only works if you are building your own challenge dialog.
 If you have created device credentials using the userAuthenticationRequired flag, you are restricted to using the CHALLENGE_REQUIRED and BLOCK states.
 To learn more, see our Device SDK documentation.

-2. Verify the device (Mobile)
+2. Mobile App – Verify the device

+Use our Mobile SDK to verify the device.
 If the device credentials were created without using the userAuthenticationRequired flag, you may optionally present your own challenge dialog such as a PIN screen prior to calling the verify method.
+If the device credentials were created using the userAuthenticationRequired flag, the OS will present the challenge dialog upon calling the verify method.
+To learn more, see our Device SDK documentation.

-3. Validate the challenge (Backend)
+3. Backend – Validate the challenge

 Note that if you did not track an action in step 1, you will need to pass the action to the validate challenge API.
+This allows us to associate the challenge with the action for analytics.

 Once the user has completed the challenge, pass the token returned from the previous step to your backend.
 Your backend should call the validate challenge API to validate the challenge.